baudehlo/deploy_to_runit/README.md

     $ npm install

-Now we need to set two configuration options - your outbound email settings which are in config/smtp_transport.json, and an email address to receive emails when new software is deployed.
-Add the key `email_to` to the file config/main.json.
+Now we need to set two configuration options - your outbound email settings which are in config/smtp\_transport.json, and an email address to receive emails when new software is deployed.
+Add the keys `email\_to` and `email\_from` to the file config/main.json.

-It can be a comma separated list if you need multiple people to receive deployment emails.
+The `email\_to` parameter can be a comma separated list if you need multiple addresses to receive deployment emails.

 Now we can check if it will run: